ardoco/ardoco.github.io/_approaches/transarc.md

 In other words, TransArC builds a bridge: document ⟶ model ⟶ code.
 This two-step strategy helps bridge the semantic gap between informal text and code.

-- How it works: TransArC extracts combines the two link sets of trace links, namely SWATTR and ArCoTL, to produce trace links transitively from documentation to code.
+- How it works: TransArC combines the two link sets of trace links, namely SWATTR and ArCoTL, to produce trace links transitively from documentation to code.
 - Results: In experiments on five systems, TransArC achieved a high average F1 score (~0.82) for recovering documentation-to-code links, significantly outperforming baseline methods.
 This shows that combining the two specialized steps yields much more accurate links than simpler approaches.